-Talent development can offer key advantages for organizations striving to keep ahead of the game in a complex and competitive international business environment.
+Key advantages are to be gained for organizations striving to keep ahead of the game in a complex and competitive international business environment through the conscious and strategic development of talent.
 There is, however, no simple formula for successful talent development.
 A good learning and development strategy can help you establish a talent management training program that works for your organization.
 While each organization must find its own balance, leveraging executive education at the right times can boost the impact of on-the-job learning for effective talent development.

 Leverage corporate training to solidify the talent pipeline